appcoreopc/ageRanger/README.md

 Download code and open using Visual Studio 2017 community edition.
 Might get an "assemblies incompatibility issue", re-build and it should be good to go.

 Step 1.
-Please ensure REST component is up and running
+Please ensure REST component is up and running by hitting F5 on Visual Studio.

 Setup CORS to limit accessibility to localhost:3000.